Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Smart Reconfigurable THz MIMO-NOMA Framework

 \subsection{RIS Element Selection and Discrete Phase-Shift Control}

-We suppose that each RIS consists of $L$ reflecting elements, which is controlled by a software-defined RIS controller.
-Let $\mathcal{L}$ denote the aggregate set of reflecting elements of all RISs.
+We suppose that each RIS $j$ consists of $L$ reflecting elements, which is controlled by a software-defined RIS controller.
 Since the continuous phase control is hard to realize in practice, a finite-resolution passive phase shifter is utilized for each reflecting element.
-To save energy consumption as well as overcoming the non-ideal reflecting effect inducing by the discrete phase-shift control, we propose to leverage a dynamic RIS element selection structure during transmissions.
-By flexibly controlling the ON/OFF state and the phase shift of passive phase shifters, the dynamic selection structure can prevent unfavorable reflections and achieve higher energy efficiency.
-Denote the $l$-th reflecting element of RIS $j$ by $(j,l)$.
-Based on the dynamic selection structure, the phase-shift matrix $\boldsymbol{\Theta}^j(t)$ of each RIS $j$ at time slot $t$ can be given by
+To save energy consumption as well as overcoming the non-ideal reflecting effect due to the discrete phase-shift control, we propose to leverage a dynamic RIS element selection structure during transmissions\footnote{Note that dynamic RIS element selection requires a complex design for the RIS array, which might be realized in the near future.
+In this work, we assume the reflecting elements in RISs can be dynamically turned ON/OFF by controlling the PIN diodes.}.
+By flexibly controlling the ON/OFF states and the phase shifts of passive phase shifters, the dynamic selection structure can prevent unfavorable reflections and achieve higher energy efficiency.